Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

 Each disk is accessible and replicated within a specific availability zone.

 You can back up disks as snapshots.
-Snapshots are replicated across every availability zone, which lets you transfer disks between availability zones.
+Snapshots are replicated across every availability zone, which lets you transfer disks between zones.

 Read and write operations